ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureExtEphem.rst

 IProcedureExtEphem
 ==================

-.. py:class:: IProcedureExtEphem
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureExtEphem

    object

    Interface used to access the options for an ExtEphem procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureExtEphem

 Overview
 --------